thanayoot/dinosourjump-like-google/README.md

-# bananadrop
+# dinosour
-how to monkey hit the banana and end game please.
+how to dinosor hit the cactus and end game please.
 Opengl